jmcclung3509/jessica-turner-portfolio-blog/content/blog/introduction.md

 ## Introduction

 Hi there.
 My name is Jessica Turner, and I am a frontend developer born and raised in the Bay Area, and soon to be living outside Atlanta, GA.
 I work primarily with Vue, Nuxt and WordPress, but also have experience with Node, Express and React.
-I am dilligently working to expand my technical knowledge and skills, especially with backend development.
+I am diligently working to expand my technical knowledge and skills, especially with backend development.

 ## Why this blog